prefix-dev/rattler-build/docs/variants.md

 The solver will then only select one of these two packages.

-The `blas` package in turn should have a `run_export` for the `blas_mutex` package, so that any package that links against `blas` also has a dependency on the correct `blas_mutex` package.
+The `blas` package in turn should have a `run_export` for the `blas_mutex` package, so that any package that links against `blas` also has a dependency on the correct `blas_mutex` package:

 ```yaml title="recipe.yaml" hl_lines="2 8"
 package: